ellysh/bash-programming-from-scratch/manuscript/BashShell/extra-features.md

 The redirection operators are useful when you save data for manual analysis or processing.
 When you want to process data with another program, storing them in temporary files is inconvenient.
 Managing these files takes extra effort.
 You should keep in mind their paths and remove them after usage.

 Unix provides an alternative solution for transferring text data.
-It is called [**pipeline**](https://en.wikipedia.org/wiki/Pipeline_(Unix)).
+It is called a [**pipeline**](https://en.wikipedia.org/wiki/Pipeline_(Unix)).
 This mechanism shares data between programs by passing messages.
 It does not use the file system.

 An example will demonstrate how pipelines work.
 Suppose that you are looking for information about the Bash [license](https://en.wikipedia.org/wiki/Software_license).
 Bash documentation has it.
 Therefore, you call the `grep` utility to parse documentation files this way:
 {line-numbers: false, format: Bash}